 Village Life – Holding Back the Years

 I wonder how many years ago this type of transport was used in the country hamlets of England.
 Quite a few would be my guess.
-In Wonderful Wi’s village in Udon Thani this mode of transport is mainly used for work but it’s not uncommon to see a family travelling this way on a trip to the small local town or next village.
+In Wonderful Wi’s village in Udon Thani this type of transport is mainly used for work but it’s not uncommon to see a family travelling this way on a trip to their local town or neighbouring village.
 At times I have to pinch myself to realize I haven’t stepped out of a time tunnel into a land a long time back.
-It’s not quite Bedrock and the Flintstones but definitely a village holding back the years.
+Life in a Thai village is not quite Bedrock and the Flintstones, but definitely a village holding back the years.

-Sure enough the sound of mobiles ringing are frequently heard and brand new karaoke machines beat out their rhythms accompanied by youthful voices, teenage wannabes and drunkard herds, but it’s some of the other things which make me think this village is one that’s never stepped out of the past.
+H-tech mobile phones might ring constantly and brand new karaoke machines beat out their rhythms to knee-high voices, teenagers and drunkard herds, but it’s some of the other things which make me think this village is one that’s never stepped from the shadow of the past.

-Rainwater is collected by every family in giant earthen jars (photo right) and is distributed daily into plastic bottles or containers for use throughout the day.
-It’s rare the village shop has pure bottled drinking water in stock but according to the International Bottled Water Association (IBWA) Thailand guzzles it by the gallon.
+Village families collect rainwater in large earthen jars (photo right), and plastic bottles and assorted containers are filled from it.
+It’s rare the village shop (our one) has bottled drinking water but according to the International Bottled Water Association (IBWA) Thailand guzzles it by the gallon.

 However, I would strongly suggest Thai villagers annual bottled water intake is considerably less than the country’s average.
 Rainwater is a free resource which has nurtured rural rice crops and quenched workers thirst for centuries, and clever marketing campaigns from the big water companies isn’t going to change the village persons reasoning.
 That’s enough about water, let’s get back to Bedrock.